MaistoV/SYCL_AFU/fim_flow/README.md

 Preliminary experiments show that 10 VFs can be routed on the PR-region for the system target frequency.
 Further analysis si necessary to determine the number of VFs necessary to meet the system's throughput requirement.

 ### Caveat
+> NOTE: this does not happen on cluster!

 Preliminary experiments show that the 8th VF, is mapped to a PF 0 of a subsequent device number, e.g. `0000:01:01.0`, which will not bind to a vfio-pci driver by the OPAE library.
 E.g.:

 ``` console